Pathways to Philosophy

 Each of the six Pathways is designed to stimulate original inquiry.
-You will be participating in an investigation into the fundamental questions of philosophy, grappling with problems and receiving feedback on the answers that you give.
+You will be participating in an investigation into the fundamental questions of philosophy, and receiving evaluation of the work that you produce.

 The most difficult is Metaphysics which was originally developed as a 28 week lecture course for final year undergraduates at Sheffield University.
 The difficulty rating gives a rough guide to relative ease or difficulty.